theshobhitsingh/CollabWrite/README.md

 })
 ```

-You can change this URL to point to your MongoDB instance if it's hosted elsewhere.
+***You can change this URL to point to your MongoDB instance if it's hosted elsewhere.***

-## How It Works ?
+## How It Works?

 ### Frontend

-The frontend is built with React and uses React Router to manage routes.
+The front-end is built with React and uses React Router to manage routes.
 The App.js component is the main entry point, which handles routing and rendering the text editor.

 =) When a user first navigates to the app, they are redirected to a unique document, generated with UUID (via uuidV4()). <br>
 =) The TextEditor component is responsible for loading the document and enabling the collaborative editing experience. <br>